Shay Mitchell Accused Of Stealing Photos For Her ‘Fake’ Travel Instagram Story — See Pics

 A post shared by Shay Mitchell (@shaymitchell) on

 The 30-year-old actress posted a photo of a distinctive pink-and-green alley, claiming it was taken in Hong Kong.
 However, the Daily Mail revealed that the image was taken by a photographer named Jan Vranovsky in 2014.
 And it wasn’t even taken in China!
 It was snapped in Akihabara, Tokyo.
 Of course, she’s share some other photos that seem to indicate she actually visited Hong Kong, including a dim sum meal.
-But with all these photos that appear lifted from other places, we think she has some explaining to do!
+But with all these photos that appear lifted from other people, we think she has some explaining to do!